 - Recipients of Exhibition Research & Development Grants will be eligible to apply for Community-Engagement Research & Development Grants, which will be awarded starting in fall 2021.
 Organizations interested in applying are asked to participate in a learning community with other Art Design Chicago partners, which will allow for sharing best engagement practices and exploring opportunities for collaboration.
-Additional details about the grant opportunity and learning community and will be available in fall 2020.
+Additional details about the grant opportunity and learning community will be available in spring 2021.

 These research & development grants are intended to help recipients:

-- Consult primary sources (e.g., archives and collections) and meet with other specialists to gain new perspectives on their exhibition topics;
+- Consult primary sources (e.g., archives and collections) and meet with other specialists to gain new insights and perspectives on their exhibition topics and plans

-- Investigate and plan audience- and community-engagement strategies (e.g., approaches to gallery interpretation, programming, outreach, and partnerships) in early stages of exhibition development;
+- Investigate and plan audience- and community-engagement strategies (e.g., approaches to outreach, partnerships, gallery interpretation, and programming) in early stages of exhibition development

-- Explore opportunities to work in partnership with other cultural organizations and/or community-based groups.
+- Explore opportunities to work in partnership with other cultural leaders and organizations and/or community-based groups

 Exhibition Research & Development Grants may be used for one or more of the following:

-- Research Convening(s), enabling exhibition curators and education/engagement staff to meet in person with invited scholars and others with expertise to discuss research findings and plans for the exhibition and catalogue, and to consider ways to make the content relevant and accessible to a broad audience.
-TFAA funds may be used for travel and lodging for participants from outside of Chicago, meeting materials, meals, and modest honoraria for participants not employed by organizing/presenting institutions.
-(Awards up to $20,000).
+- Research Convening(s): enabling exhibition curators and education/engagement staff to meet with invited scholars and community representatives to discuss their research and plans for the exhibition and catalogue, and to consider ways to make the content relevant and accessible to a broad and diverse audience.
+Terra Foundation funds may be used for travel and lodging for participants from outside of Chicago, meeting materials, meals, and modest honoraria for participants not employed by organizing/presenting institutions.
+Awards up to $20,000.

-- Research Travel for exhibition organizers to visit public and private art collections, archives, and libraries to investigate their exhibition topic and refine their plans.
-TFAA funds may be used for transportation, lodging, meals, and research fees and expenses.
-(Awards up to $4,000).
+- Research Travel: for exhibition organizers to visit public and private art collections, archives, and libraries to investigate their exhibition topic and refine their plans.
+Terra Foundation funds may be used for transportation, lodging, meals, and research fees and expenses.
+Awards up to $4,000.

-- Terra Foundation Research Fellowship—stipends for an individual to support exhibition research.
-Candidates are expected to have an advanced degree in art or design history or a relevant field, and a demonstrated record of conducting advanced inquiries.
+- Terra Foundation Research Fellowship stipends: for a fellow who can support exhibition research.
+Candidates are expected to have an degree in art or design history or a related field, or the equivalent years of relevant work experience, and a demonstrated record of conducting advanced inquiries.
+Recruiting candidates from groups that are under-represented in the museum curatorial field is encouraged.
 Fellows will work under the supervision of exhibition organizers and are requested to participate in a network with other Terra Foundation Fellows.
-(Fellowship awards will vary depending on the scope of the research project and experience required.)
+Awards are expected to range from $10,000 to $60,000, depending on the length and scope of the fellowship and the experience required.

 Requirements & Priorities for Art Design Chicago Exhibition Projects

-- Offer probing scholarship about Chicago’s art/design history (pre-2000), accessibly represented within the exhibition and documented in a publication or other type of lasting and publicly available resource that will serve future research.
+- Be informed or led by diverse voices and offer insightful scholarship about Chicago’s art/design history that is accessibly represented within the exhibition and documented in a publication or other type of lasting and publicly available resource that will serve future research.
 Exhibition catalogues with contributions from more than one scholar are preferred.